 I strongly suggest you avoid the busy Route A via Mandi and take the less congested, shorter and more beautiful Route B. The distance would be more or less same via either of the routes to Bir Billing.
 If you rely on public transport like I do, then you have multiple options.

 - Bus from Delhi to Mandi and then bus from Mandi to Bir Chowk.

 Buses from Delhi (Kashmere Gate) to Mandi are very frequent and one has options ranging from the basic category buses run by HPTMC to luxury Volvo buses.
 From Mandi take any bus going to Palampur and deboard at Bir Chowk.
 Also, you may take a bus from Mandi to Joginder Nagar from where there are buses towards Bir Chowk every 5 minutes.

-Pros: This is the most hassle-free way and the connectivity would not be a problem since there are frequent buses on all of these routes till late evening.
+Pros: This is the most hassle-free way to reach Bir Billing and the connectivity would not be a problem since there are frequent buses on all of these routes till late evening.

 Cons: The problem would be the traffic via Mandi route and not-so- beautiful route around Mandi.
 Also, the route from Mandi to Bir Chowk is very bumpy and has a lot of turns.